The most important and most difficult relationship you’ll ever have is you.

-Craig said he and and Bryan talked back and forth for a couple of hours on what heaven was for each of them, and Craig and I did the same for about an hour.
+Craig said he and Bryan talked back and forth for a couple of hours on what heaven was for each of them, and Craig and I did the same for about an hour.
 But that’s the kind of question that if Craig and I had the time last night, we could have gone on and on for 5+ hours.
 We’ve done that before.

 Craig is a master at asking questions.
 And they’re never throwaway questions.
-They’re always questions that cause you to both dig deep into your life, and into what is real or not.
+They’re always questions that cause you to both to dig deep into your life, and into what is real or not.
 Craig asks the kind of questions that cause you to start clearing out the thoughts that might have you stuck.
 They’re questions that help you start to awaken and live a much more fulfilled life.
 Yeah, that’s the kinds of questions Craig asks.
 Contemplative, powerful, life-affirming questions that will keep coming up to the surface for days and often weeks.

 So this morning when I woke up, it was no surprise his question came back in my mind: “What’s Your Heaven?”

-There’s a distinction I want to discuss about the nature of Craig’s questions.
+There’s a distinction I want to discuss regarding the nature of Craig’s questions.
 This has helped shape how I ask questions of others now.
 I’d like to ask you to consider thinking about the kinds of questions you ask and the way you are asking those questions to others as well.

-Craig’s question, and his questioning process in a conversation, reminds me so much of a book I read years ago.
+Craig’s question and his questioning process in a conversation reminds me so much of a book I read years ago.
 It has stayed with me even though I also gave the book to someone years ago.
 (I really need to get another copy, because I keep referring to it in my conversations.)

 The book is called QBQ “The Question Behind The Question” by John G. Miller